It’s not unusual for teeth to succumb to everyday wear and tear. The wearing down of teeth is also a natural sign of ageing.

 Veneers: help to restore the aesthetic look, function and feel of your teeth.
 The dentistry procedure involves placing a thin piece of porcelain over the front of the teeth, this treatment is mostly used to repair the front of the teeth to improve appearance.

 Worn teeth are increasingly common, especially in older people.
 Some wear to teeth is a natural side affect of ageing, but other factors such as over brushing, and consuming acidic food and drinks can make it worse.

 There are many symptoms of worn-down teeth including:

 The good news is that worn teeth can be prevented and treated once the cause is identified.

 There are several types and causes of worn teeth including:

 Bruxism is one of the main factors that can lead to worn teeth.
 Generally caused by stress, it refers to involuntary teeth grinding or clenching.
 Many people grind their teeth during the night, even without realising, making it a difficult habit to stop.

-Read more on our blog “What is bruxism?”.
+For more information on Bruxism, read our blog about “What is bruxism?”.

-Clenching and grinding can be linked to a poor bite, irregular teeth or poor dental work.
-The experienced team at the Windsor Centre for Advanced Dentistry can help to restore your eroded teeth and treat them to prevent further damage – giving you optimum dental health, function and aesthetics.
+The experienced team at the Windsor Centre for Advanced Dentistry can help to restore your teeth and prevent further damage, providing you with a positive outcome for your dental health.

-In addition to customised mouth appliances to improve and realign your bite, treatment offered for worn down teeth includes composite resin bonding, cosmetic contouring, crowns and, in severe cases, orthognathic surgery.
+In addition to customised mouth guards to improve teeth grinding, and appliances which help to realign bite.
+Dentistry treatments offered for worn down teeth are: composite resin bonding, cosmetic contouring, crowns and in severe cases orthognathic surgery.